jracelis-hub/my-learning-notes/cpp/README.md

 - Least requirements
 - Suitable for output streams such as screen text

-Forward Iterator - read/write one-awy, multi-pass
+Forward Iterator - read/write one-way, multi-pass
 - Able to read and write (mutable)
 - Only moves forward
 - Supports multiple passes